strawbees/learning-platform-gatsby/content/explorations/truss-bridge-problem-solving.md

 **Emerging**: Identify a few ways to build the bridge.

-**Proficient**: Can describe and categorise a wide range of approaches that can be taken.
+**Proficient**: Can describe and categorize a wide range of approaches that can be taken.

 ## Choosing and implementing approach

-*Analyses factors to choose a reasonable approach and implements it with precision*
+*Analyses factors to choose a reasonable approach and implement it with precision.*

 <section component="gallery">